Synaco/prolug-linux-admin/unit5/u5_worksheet.md

 ---

 1. What questions do you still have about this week?
+- With the amount of way's an attacker can get in a system and the complexities of some of the systems, how long would it normally take for an organization to build a robust security team, routine, and policies?

-2. How are you going to use what you’ve learned in your current role?
+2. How are you going to use what you've learned in your current role?
+- Nothing at the moment, but I will keep reading about the mitre attacks on my spare time and think about ways that I can keep track of possible attack vectors.